Diversity & Inclusion

 - Local Diversity and Inclusion Councils are composed of employees who reflect the diversity of their site and volunteer their time and talents to build diversity awareness and to promote an inclusive work environment.

 - Employee Resource Groups (ERGs) are grassroots networks of employees who connect with one another to explore shared cultural interests, perspectives, values, and lifestyle orientations.
 ERGs are vibrant contributors to Symantec’s communities of operation, and frequently host or participate in cultural, educational, and community service events.
-For example, four particularly active ERGs include the Symantec Women’s Action Network (SWAN); Symantec’s Black Employee Network (SBEN); Hispanic Outreach and Leadership Affinity group (HOLA) and Symantec’s Lesbian, Gay, Bisexual, Transgender and Allies (LGBTA) group (SymPride).
+For example, five particularly active ERGs include the Symantec Women’s Action Network (SWAN); Symantec’s Black Employee Network (SBEN); Hispanic Outreach and Leadership Affinity group (HOLA); Symantec’s Lesbian, Gay, Bisexual, Transgender and Allies (LGBTA) group (SymPride) and Symantec Leading and Empowering Asian Development (SymLEAD).

-Symantec Women's Action Network (SWAN)–-an ERG with 17 global chapters—is designed to attract talented women and support and encourage them to further their careers at Symantec.
-SWAN provides female employees a forum for personal and professional networking throughout all levels of the company, enabling them to build relationships and share information.
+Symantec Women's Action Network (SWAN)— an ERG with 14 global chapters—is designed to attract talented women and support and encourage them to further their careers at Symantec.
+SWAN provides female employees a forum for personal and professional networking throughout all levels of the company, enabling them to build relationships, share information, and receive Learning Excellence Credits (LECs) for participation in SWAN events and trainings.
 To develop a long-term pipeline of women interested in technology, SWAN members connect with and serve as role models for girls interested in technology by participating in events and organizations, attending conferences on leadership and technology and presenting at conferences and webinars.

 Symantec's Support for Gender Equality